JLee21/Udacity-Self-Driving-Car-NanoDegree-Term-1/p3-behavioural-cloning/carnd-behavioral-cloning-p3/writeup-report.md

 ```
 During training, the model is trained on one small batch of images at a time.
 Here's the distribution of steering angles of five randomly chosen batches.
 ![](https://github.com/JLee21/Udacity-Self-Driving-Car-NanoDegree/blob/master/p3-behavioural-cloning/carnd-behavioral-cloning-p3/write-up/batch-distribution.png)
-Unlike the original, unprocessed distribution of steering angles as shown earlier, the distributuion of each batch better resembles a Gaussian distribution.
+Unlike the original, unprocessed distribution of steering angles as shown earlier, the distributuion of each batch better resembles a normal Gaussian distribution.
+This is important as this enables the car to be robust in accepting multiple images with differnt corresponding steering angles.
+In other words, we want the car to drive straight in the middle of the road -- most of the time -- but we also want the car to know what to do during sharp turns, gradual turns, center-of-the-lane offsets, etc.

 ## Build a Deep Nerual Network
 My model is constructed in the cell **Construct Model** within `ai-model-notebook`.